luclib/CppBeginBeyond/CppMasterCheatsheet.md

 `cin`

 - standard input stream
-- Stores input from keyboard in a variable
+- Stores input from keyboard to program variable

 `<<`

-- insertion: takes program input and passes it to an output stream
+- **insertion**: takes program input and passes it to an output stream

 `>>`

-- extraction operator: takes data from an input stream and passes it a C/C++ program variable.
+- **extraction** operator: takes data from an input stream and passes to a program variable

+**Example**
 ```cpp
 int main() {